 Pakistan, a country in the west of Asia, is the world’s sixth most populous nation, with 180 million people.
 It is divided into four provinces, Punjab, Sindh, Khyber-Paktunkwha (KPK), and Balochistan, and four territories, Islamabad Capital Territory, Gilgit-Baltistan, Azad Kashmir, and Federally Administered Tribal Areas (FATA).
 The country of Pakistan is typically placed in South Asia but in terms of its divisions, we can say that Punjab, Sindh, Islamabad, Azad Kashmir, and Gilgit-Baltistan are in South Asia and Khyber-Paktunkwha, Balochistan, and FATA are in West Asia.
 Pakistan is a developing country but it has a strong military and a promising economy.
 The country has recently turned 70 years old on August 14, 2017.
-It has the honor of being the very first country to gain independence in the wave of decolonization after World War 2 that ended imperialism.
+It has the honor of being the very first country to gain independence in the wave of decolonization after World War 2 that ended imperialism all across the world.

-The coast of Pakistan, home to millions of people who almost all are in the bustling megacity of Karachi, has all the hazards that come with living near the ocean.
+The coast of Pakistan, home to millions of people who almost all are in the bustling megacity of Karachi, has all the hazards that can come with living near the ocean.
 There is a major subduction fault, the Makran Trench, which is adjacent to the coast.
 It is in constant danger of rupturing, which could cause a major tsunami, which would severely affect the immediate coastal areas, and an earthquake, which could cause damage further inland.
 The tsunami danger is compounded by the fact that the seabed off the coast of Pakistan is covered in great depths of loose sediment which could easily slide.
-They are capable of causing huge tsunamis.
+They are capable of generating huge tsunamis.
 Moving from the terrain under the ocean to the sky above, the Arabian Sea has a moderate propensity for cyclone formation.
 Though cyclones there tend not to be large, the Sea’s funnel shape makes storm surges bigger when they reach Pakistan.
 The Indus Delta, which is sparsely populated, is highly vulnerable to storm surges and tsunamis because of its low elevation and its network of rivers.

 The vast mountainous regions across Pakistan, especially the northern part of the country covered by the massive Hindu Kush-Karakorum-Himalayan mountain ranges, are a world-class disaster hotspot.
 The mountains, formed by the high-force collision of two tectonic plates, are underlain by a vast system of seismically extremely active fault lines.
-The monsoon weather systems that come from the east and the disturbances that come from the west tend to collide with the mountains.
-When they do so, most of their moisture falls down as rain all at once, creating severe risk for floods which have increased in recent years as the monsoon fronts have started heading towards the mountains more.
+The monsoon weather systems that come from the east and the disturbances that come from the west often collide with the mountains.
+When they do so, most of their moisture falls down as rain all at once, creating severe risk for floods which have increased in recent years as the monsoon fronts have shifted their paths towards the mountains more.
 The floods which occur in mountainous areas are extremely destructive as water moves at great speeds.
 Along with this comes various gravity related hazards common to mountains.
 Landslides, rockslides, mudslides, and avalanches happen frequently.
 Another danger is flooding caused by a slide damming a river.
 The biggest hazard may be outburst floods caused by the collapse of natural dams, especially glaciers.
 All these hazards are greatly enabled by the high seismic and hydrological activity.
 Getting aid to people affected by disasters in the mountainous areas is often a massive difficulty, especially when the disasters in question destroy or block transportation routes.

 The disaster risks outlined are thus extreme and are among the main problems confronting Pakistan.
 It is vitally important the nation deals with them.
 However, coping is something Pakistan is not very good at doing yet.
 Protecting people from disasters is a broad field known as disaster risk management.
 The capacity for disaster management in Pakistan is poorly developed, both in lessening the vulnerability of people to hazards and in dealing with disasters that occur.
 Because of this, the people of Pakistan have suffered badly from disasters.
 We are not dealing with our risk factor correctly.
 This could be due to absence of expertise, corruption and ill management of resources.